The ultimate conservation experience for cat lovers and those with a fascination in nomadic cultures!

 Game here includes big cats such as lion, leopard, and cheetah, and you may also see wild dog – one of the few locations in Namibia where you can spot these magnificent and endangered animals.
 Elephant, rhino, giraffe and a plethora of plains game also make their home here.

-3 nights Old Traders Lodge
+3 nights Old Traders Lodge or similar

 This morning after breakfast you will make your way to Na’an ku sê Sanctuary, arriving in time for a relaxing lunch.